-What are the differences between Registered Architects, RIBA members and RIBA Chartered Practices?
+What are the differences between Registered Architects, RIBA/RIAS members and Chartered Practices?

-All architects have to be registered with the ARB to use the title Architect and some are members of the RIBA.
-RIBA stands for Royal Institute of British Architects .
-Although it is not compulsory, RIBA memberships show a commitment to the profession and maintaining its standards.
-RIBA members can put those letters after their name.
-Some practices achieve the highest standards imposed by the RIBA and become Chartered Practices.
+All architects have to be registered with the ARB to use the title Architect and some are members of RIBA and / or RIAS.
+RIBA stands for Royal Institute of British Architects and RIAS is the Royal Incorporation of Architects in Scotland.
+Although it is not compulsory, RIBA and RIAS memberships show a commitment to the profession and maintaining its standards.
+RIBA / RIAS members can put those letters after their name.
+Some practices achieve the highest standards imposed by RIBA / RIAS and become Chartered Practices.
 Chartered Practices use this description when advertising their practice.